 - Include relevant keywords within the ad text so these words appear bolded when shown.

-Lastly, to measure the performance of your PPC campaign, AdWords has an option to segment via the “Top vs. Other” category.
+Lastly, to measure the performance of your PPC campaign, Google Ads has an option to segment via the “Top vs. Other” category.
 Maybe bidding high for one of your medium-valued keywords in the campaign isn’t the best strategy.
 Perhaps being in position 4 will produce better results for you!

 Analyzing this information will provide you with the necessary information to make better informed campaign decisions.